strawberryfg/xraygan/code/README.md

 2. Preprocessing
       a.
 NIH Chest X-ray 14: same as preprocessing for UCGAN below.

       b.
-Zhang Lab Data: separate pneumonia and normal images with `../full_code/find_all_jpeg_normal.py` and `../full_code/find_all_jpeg_pneumonia.py` into the              root directory and call the test classes "Pneumonia" and "Normal".
+Zhang Lab Data: separate pneumonia and normal images with `../full_code/find_all_jpeg_normal.py` and `../full_code/find_all_jpeg_pneumonia.py` into the              root directory and call the test classes "PNEUMONIA" and "NORMAL".

 3. Unzip the corresponding dataset into the root directory, either Chest X-ray 14 or Zhang Lab Data.